APrettyCoolProgram/DotfilesAndGistsEtc/template/projdata/README.md

 > This file is a placeholder that ensures that the containing folder is included in a source code repositories, and available to a project at runtime.

-Required project data is stored in **projdata/**.

-Project data is static data that is not created or modified by the project.
-Dynamic data that is created or modified by a project should be stored in the **appdata** folders.

-Examples of project data:
-* Images for project controls
-* Audio used in an project
-* Static text and configuration files
-* Datafiles required for development
-* Project documentation and help files

 ## Structure
 | Folder              | Contents                                    |